 Audiovisual Material

-Unlike websites that store media files (e.g., YouTube, Instagram, Internet Archive, etc.), AVAnnotate references audiovisual media through URLs and IIIF manifests.
-To build an AVAnnotate project with any audiovisual material, it must first be hosted on another server or be associated with a IIIF manifest.
+AVAnnotate does not store media files.
+AVAnnotate references audiovisual media through URLs and IIIF manifests.
+To create an AVAnnotate project with playable audiovisual material, the AV file must be hosted on a public server.

-AVAnnotate does not host audio and video files.
-Making files available is made simple by uploading files to the Internet Archive where direct links to .mp3 and .mp4 files are easy to find.
-Simply follow the download directions and instead of downloading, click on the file name and copy the URL to the file.
+Creating URLs for AV files is made simple by uploading AV to the Internet Archive, where direct links to .mp3 and .mp4 files are easily accessible.
+Follow the download directions, but instead of downloading, right-click on the file name and copy the URL.

 Valid Formats for IIIF Manifests